midobal/midobal.github.io/research.markdown

 {: .project .justify}
 *This project follows past PROMETEO projects.
 Its goal is to incorporate deep neural networks and recurrent neural networks to interactive and multimodal pattern recognition from a deep learning approach.
 And to apply these techniques to several tasks such as interactive machine translation, handwritten text recognition, information retrieval and indexing from images, recognition of mathematical expressions, author profiling and multimodal speech recognition.* <br />
 {: .summary .justify}
-I work as a researcher developing new interactive protocols for the processing of historical data.
+I worked as a researcher developing new interactive protocols for the processing of historical data.
 {: .work .justify}

 **June&ndash;November 2019** <br />